-Psychology Volunteer in India
+Mental Health & Psychology Volunteer in India

-Our psychology work experience in South India focuses on disabled childcare and working closely with families who need our help.
+Our psychology work experience in South India focuses on disabled childcare and working closely with special needs children who need our help.
 Disabilities in children can prevent them from getting the full participation in everything from childhood activities and education to community activities and everyday family interaction.
 This creates barriers and prevents children from growing and developing in the way that they need; additionally, this is further complicated by the social stigmas and negative attitudes towards disabilities often seen in poor communities.
 Not only do poor families struggle to successfully identify disabilities in children due to ignorance, lack of education and understanding (plus the lack of funding to provide continuous treatment), but many families do not know how to deal with a diagnosis even when they receive it.
 This unique program is designed to tackle these issues head on and provide psychological help for the kids involved, as well as their families.

 Without the appropriate care and attention, it’s very easy for disabled children to become neglected and some families are under strain because they do not receive the right support.
 Our psychology work program is designed to support not only the disabled child in question, but to also provide support for parents and families to steer them in the right direction.

-Based in Kerala in South India, you will be working within a special needs school in the local area and assisting experienced teachers in their mission to help disabled children learn basic skills in a specialised environment.
+Based in Kerala in South India, you will be working within a small special needs school in the local area and assisting special needs teachers in their mission to help disabled children learn basic skills in a specialised environment.
 You will assist with sessions within a multi-sensory room and the children will range from 6 years to 18 years of age.
 Whilst you will work both under supervision and get the chance to spend one on one time with each child, there will always be local teachers and our staff on hand to help you.

-This psychology placement will also extend to other local schools and orphanages so you can help children who have been identified with learning difficulties within an ordinary school environment.
+This psychology placement will also extend to other local schools so you can help children who have been identified with learning difficulties within an ordinary school environment.
 We can also have you join any other program working with women or children in the community of Kerala.
 Depending on your time on the program we may get you involved with community visits and supporting families of the children we work with.
 There is plenty of opportunity to shape this placement with your requirements.

 All The Details